 The first choice for any child having a transplant is to use a donor who is related and therefore much more likely to be closely matched.
 Time can be of the essence when a transplant is necessary—and relatives who are a match can often be enlisted to help quickly.
 Thus, the first step in the search for a donor is to test any relatives who are willing to donate.

 If your child’s sibling is found to be a matched donor, our Child Life specialist, social worker, and nurses will help you explain the procedure to your child in a way that is appropriate for their age and maturity.
 Some children who act as donors for a brother or sister are happy and proud to do so, while others may have mixed feelings or be too young to completely understand what is happening.
-Meeting other young donors in our Hutch School may help them with this experience.
 If the sibling donor is age 12 or younger, bone marrow is harvested on the day of the transplant at Seattle Children’s.
 For sibling donors older than age 12, the transplant may involve either bone marrow harvesting or mobilization and collection of peripheral blood stem cells.

 Expanding the Search to Registries